 I posted these gluten-free key lime pie bars last month and they call for two cans of sweetened condensed milk.
 They’re really delicious but I’ll never make them again because these were honestly just as satisfying and are SO much better for you.

-These vegan key lime pies are loaded with healthy fats like cashews, coconut cream, and unrefined coconut oil.
+This vegan key lime pie recipe is loaded with healthy fats like cashews, coconut cream, and unrefined coconut oil.
 Those are some strongly flavored ingredients but these pies really taste perfectly key limey and not coconutty or like cashews.
 And they only have 7 1/2 tablespoons of sweetener (in the form of all-natural maple syrup) in them!
 That’s less than 2 teaspoons of sweetener per pie.